microsoft/coyote/docs/ref/Microsoft.Coyote.Actors.Timers/TimerElapsedEvent.md

 Defines a timer elapsed event that is sent from a timer to the actor that owns the timer.

-Defines a timer elapsed event that is sent from a timer to the actor that owns the timer.

 ```csharp
 public class TimerElapsedEvent : Event
 ```